masonelmore/esi/docs/FactionWarfareApi.md

 > GetCorporationsCorporationIdFwStatsOk GetCorporationsCorporationIdFwStats(ctx, corporationId, optional)
 Overview of a corporation involved in faction warfare

-Statistics about a corporation involved in faction warfare  --- Alternate route: `/dev/corporations/{corporation_id}/fw/stats/`  Alternate route: `/legacy/corporations/{corporation_id}/fw/stats/`  Alternate route: `/v1/corporations/{corporation_id}/fw/stats/`  --- This route expires daily at 11:05
+Statistics about a corporation involved in faction warfare  ---  This route expires daily at 11:05

 ### Required Parameters